datacraft-dsc/DEPs/8/README.md

 ### Additional Information

+Additional attributes are totally free to add and can be defined by the publisher.

-These are examples of attributes that can enhance the discoverability of a resource:
+These are examples of attributes that might help describe or enhance the discoverability of a resource:

 | Attribute         | Description                                                                                                                  |
 | -                 | -                                                                                                                            |